OfficeDev/office-js-docs-pr/docs/word/word-add-ins-programming-overview.md

 Word add-ins are one of the many development options that you have on the [Office Add-ins platform](../overview/office-add-ins.md).
 You can use add-in commands to extend the Word UI and launch task panes that run JavaScript that interacts with the content in a Word document.
 Any code that you can run in a browser can run in a Word add-in.
 Add-ins that interact with content in a Word document create requests to act on Word objects and synchronize object state.

 > [!NOTE]
-> When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to the Office Store, make sure that you conform to the [Office Store validation policies](https://docs.microsoft.com/en-us/office/dev/store/validation-policies).
+> When you build your add-in, if you plan to [publish](../publish/publish.md) your add-in to AppSource, make sure that you conform to the [AppSource validation policies](https://docs.microsoft.com/en-us/office/dev/store/validation-policies).
 For example, to pass validation, your add-in must work across all platforms that support the methods that you define (for more information, see [section 4.12](https://docs.microsoft.com/en-us/office/dev/store/validation-policies#4-apps-and-add-ins-behave-predictably) and the [Office Add-in host and availability page](../overview/office-add-in-availability.md)).

 The following figure shows an example of a Word add-in that runs in a task pane.